 What does the future hold for Cellular Goods?

 The Cellular Goods plan seems to be to launch a range of CBD products that are focused on sports recovery, cosmetics and most probably CBD oils.
-Cellular Goods are marketing themselves as a ‘wellness’ company that intends to provide their customers with CBD skin care products as well as mood enhancing products.
+Cellular Goods are marketing themselves as a ‘wellness’ company that intends to provide their customers with CBD skin care products, such as CBD balm and CBD moisturiser, as well as mood enhancing products.

 Cellular Goods are said to be a cannabis company with a focus on cannabinoid technology.
 However, their products will not contain any THC, which is the psychoactive element of the cannabis plant.
 It is THC that causes users of cannabis to experience the notorious high, typically associated with smoking a joint.
 The products will utilise CBD and likely CBG to formulate their products.
 The CBD industry in the UK has experienced dramatic growth over the last couple of years and many predict that this growth is a trend that is going to continue.
 CBD is now available in almost every variation of supplement and skincare product.